NameThief/webtech-api/README.md

 ```

 These examples demonstrate how to make requests to each of the API endpoints and what to expect in the response.
 Users can use these examples as a reference when interacting with your API.

+## Postman Collection

+You can import the [Postman](https://www.postman.com/) collection provided in this repository to test the API endpoints.
+The collection is available in the `postman` directory.